zeljkoobrenovic/grounded-architecture/_posts/2022-08-02-ea-as-strategy.md

 <br>
 ## Global vs. Local Business Flexibility

-Global flexibility refers to the organization's ability to adapt and respond to external changes, opportunities, and challenges that affect the entire enterprise or its overarching strategy.
-Local flexibility is the ability of individual business units, departments, or regions to respond quickly to their specific needs, opportunities, and challenges (Figure 6).
+**Global flexibility** refers to the organization's ability to adapt and respond to external changes, opportunities, and challenges that **affect the entire enterprise** or its overarching strategy. **Local flexibility** is the ability of **individual business units**, departments, or regions to respond quickly to their **specific needs, opportunities, and challenges** (Figure 6).
 Organizations can (a) focus on local flexibility at the cost of global flexibility,(b) focus on global flexibility at the cost of local flexibility, or (c) implement a standardized modular architecture that enables both high global and high local flexibility.

 ![](assets/images/figures/strategy_global_local_flexibility.png)
 ***Figure 6:** Balancing local and global business flexibility.*